18 May ExploBear on the Trans-Siberian Railway

 It was an ideal summer Trans-Siberian Railway trip.
 Now I think I should make a winter trip.

-There are so many things to be mentioned about the Trans-Siberian Railway, this is for sure the minor part.
+There are so many things to tell about the Trans-Siberian Railway, this is for sure the minor part.
 But I hope that I highlighted interesting facts you might not have known and inspiration to take this intriguing trip is already there!

 I’m open to all questions and requests to make your ideal trip!
 Feel free to contact me and read our Essential guide for Trans-Siberian Railway tour.